-- Instra Corporation Pty Ltd is committed to complying with Commonwealth legislation governing privacy of personal information by businesses and to protecting and safeguarding your privacy when you deal with us.
-Collection of Information.
+- We are committed to complying with Australian legislation governing privacy of personal information by businesses and to protecting and safeguarding your privacy when you deal with us.

 - Some information provided to us by clients, customers, contractors and other third parties might be considered private or personal.
 Without these details we would not be able to carry on our business and provide our services to you.
 We will only collect such personal information if it is necessary for one of our functions or activities.

-- Instra Corporation Pty Ltd collects personal information in the following situations:
+- We collect personal information in the following situations:

 - When you establish or access an account or order product.